szarnyasg/duckdb-web/_posts/2021-05-14-sql-on-pandas.md

 There is a package called [PandaSQL](https://pypi.org/project/pandasql/) that also provides the facilities of running SQL directly on top of Pandas.
 However, it is built using the to_sql and from_sql infrastructure that we have seen is extremely slow in Appendix A.

 Nevertheless, for good measure we have run the first Ungrouped Aggregate query in PandaSQL to time it.
 When we first tried to run the query on the original dataset, however, we ran into an out-of-memory error that crashed our colab session.
-For that reason, we have decided to run the benchmark again for PandaSQL using a sample of 10% of the original data set size (600K rows).
+For that reason, we have decided to run the benchmark again for PandaSQL using a sample of 10% of the original dataset size (600K rows).
 Here are the results:

 |    Name     | Time (s)  |
 |:-------------|-----------:|